 Junior Service League (deadline Dec.
 13)

 The Junior Service League of Shawnee is accepting applications for their scholarships for seniors with a GPA of 2.7 or higher.
+Varying scholarship amounts will be awarded to students based on demonstrated financial need, community involvement, extracurricular activities, and academics.
 Applications were sent to all seniors through email on Sep.
 11.

 Check out the list of available scholarships on this website under "Scholarships Available".
 Scholarship opportunities are listed as they become available.
 This website will list all local scholarships as they become available; however, this is not a comprehensive national list because not every scholarship opportunity is sent to Shawnee High School.
 Fastweb.com is the most comprehensive national site.
 Here are some more possibilities.